c-core-labs/drift-forecasting/README.md

 Kubat, I., Sayed, M., Savage, S.B., and Carrieres, T. (2005).
 “An Operational Model of Iceberg Drift,” International Journal of Offshore and Polar Engineering (IJOPE), vol. 15, no. 2, pp. 125-131.

 Kubat, I., Sayed, M., Savage, S., Carrieres, T., and Crocker, G. (2007).
 “An Operational Iceberg Deterioration Model,” Proceedings of the 16th International Offshore and Polar Engineering Conference (ISOPE), Lisbon, Portugal, July 1-6.

 Lichey, C., and Hellmer, H.H.
 (2001).
 “Modeling giant iceberg drift under the influence of sea ice in the Weddell Sea, Antarctica,” Journal of Glaciology, vol. 47, no. 158, pp. 452-460.

+RIOPS.
+(2024).
+“Regional Ice Ocean Prediction System (RIOPS) Data in NetCDF Format,” Accessed on the World Wide Web at: https://eccc-msc.github.io/open-data/msc-data/nwp_riops/readme_riops-datamart_en/, November 1, 2024.

+Title: Documentation for RCM_Iceberg_Drift_Optimizer.py
+Author: Ian D. Turnbull

+Summary:

+The RCM_Iceberg_Drift_Optimizer.py Python script file contains a function called rcm_iceberg_drift_optimizer and runs on a physics-based iceberg drift model.
+The function takes the following inputs taken from a RADARSAT Constellation Mission (RCM) satellite image: a series of iceberg initial latitude/longitude positions, the date/time of the RCM image acquisition, the initial iceberg lengths, the iceberg identification numbers, the time of the subsequent RCM image acquisition, the iceberg final latitude/longitude positions and waterline lengths in the second image, and whether sea ice was present (si_toggle).
+The iceberg id numbers, and initial and final positions, times, and waterline lengths should be passed to the function as lists or numpy arrays.
+The function optimizes the icebergs’ air and water form drag coefficients for use in a subsequent drift and deterioration forecast by minimizing the hindcast versus observed final iceberg position error between time-consecutive RCM images.
+The function will output the optimized form drag coefficients for each iceberg in a list.
+This document lists the Python libraries needed to run the function, describes how the function works, lists its key operating assumptions, and provides an overview of the model’s performance on icebergs tracked in RCM imagery during 2023-2024.

+Python Libraries Used in Current Version of the Function:

+scipy v1.13.1
+numpy v1.26.4
+netCDF4 v1.6.2
+os

+How the Function Works:

+The rcm_iceberg_drift_optimizer function requires the following inputs:

+•	A set of iceberg initial and final latitude/longitude positions in array-like format (in degrees North and East, respectively),
+•	The date/time of the first and second RCM image acquisitions,
+•	The initial and final iceberg waterline lengths,
+•	The iceberg’s id numbers for tracking purposes, and
+•	Whether sea is present (si_toggle=True or False).

+The iceberg waterline lengths are assumed to be in meters.
+The date/time of the RCM image acquisitions (rcm_datetime0 and next_rcm_time) should be strings in numpy datetime64 format and Universal Time Coordinated (UTC), e.g., for example: ‘2024-11-01T09:42:53.33’.

+1. The first lines of the function define some constants, including densities for air, seawater, and ice, the earth gravitational acceleration and angular velocity, drag coefficients for air, water, and wave drift forcing on an iceberg, added mass fraction of an iceberg, and radius of the Earth.
+The paths to the bathymetric data (bathy_data_path) and the metocean forecast data files (rootpath_to_metdata) are defined.
+The iceberg initial and final latitudes/longitudes, times, waterline lengths, and id numbers are put into list format if they are not already.
+The deg_radius variable sets the number of latitude-longitude grid points on the forecast ocean variables grid for temporarily trimming down the grid to within that number of grid points from the iceberg to save time on grid interpolation.
+The bounds and initial guesses for the air and water form drag coefficients are defined.

+2. Four nested functions are defined within the rcm_iceberg_drift_deterioration_forecaster function:

+•	The first function calculates the distance and bearing between two latitude/longitude points,
+•	The second function calculates the latitude/longitude coordinate at a given distance and course from an initial latitude/longitude coordinate,
+•	The third function calculates the easterly and northerly iceberg acceleration vector components from the sum of the forcings acting on the iceberg, and
+•	The fourth function calculates the final position error between the observed and hindcast modelled iceberg drift.

+The forces considered in the function for iceberg drift are the (e.g., see Lichey and Hellmer, 2001; Kubat et al., 2005; and Eik, 2009):

+•	Air (wind) and water (ocean current) drags,
+•	Coriolis,
+•	Water pressure gradient,
+•	Sea surface tilt (horizontal gravitational),
+•	Wave radiation, and
+•	Sea ice.

+3. The rcm_datetime0 (the RCM image acquisition time) and next_rcm_time are ensured to be in numpy datetime64 format and the forecast start time for a set of icebergs passed to the function is set to the rcm_datetime0.

+4. The function reads the bathymetric data file and interpolates the water depth at the iceberg initial and final locations.
+If the iceberg’s calculated draft is equal to or greater than the water depth, the iceberg draft is reset to be one meter less than the water depth.

+5. If no real positive iceberg waterline length is given for an iceberg, the function will assume it is 100 m.
+Since the iceberg’s waterline length is the only physical dimension extracted from an RCM image, the iceberg draft, mass, and sail cross-sectional area are calculated from this variable alone.
+The iceberg initial and final draft is calculated as a function of the iceberg waterline length using the formulation obtained from analysis of C-CORE iceberg profile data.
+The iceberg initial and final mass and cross-sectional sail area are calculated as a function of waterline length from formulations given in Barker et al. (2004).

+6. The iceberg drift forecast times are determined.
+The drift forecast is initialized at the first RCM image acquisition date/time, and then hourly time-steps are used until the second RCM image acquisition date/time is reached.
+The final time-step between the last hourly time-step and the second RCM image acquisition date/time may be less than one hour.

+7. Arrays are initialized for the hourly forecast iceberg latitude/longitude positions, drift velocities, waterline lengths, drafts, and masses.

+8. The UTC hour strings at which the metocean forecast data start are determined by checking the files in the rootpath_to_metdata.

+9. The iceberg latitude/longitude positions and waterline lengths between the two RCM images are linearly interpolated to the forecast times.
+The iceberg sail areas, drafts, and masses between the images are computed.

+10. The iceberg initial velocity components are initialized as the mean velocity components between the two RCM images.

+11. The optimized air and water form drag coefficients are determined by minimizing the final observed and hindcast modelled iceberg position error and returned by the function in list format for all icebergs.

+Key Operating Assumptions:

+1. The bathymetric data file is assumed to be in netCDF format and contain three variables labelled “lat”, “lon”, and “elevation”.
+The elevation variable is assumed to be negative for water depth and have the dimensions latitude by longitude.

+2. The next RCM image acquisition time input to the function must be within the next 3.5 days (84 hours) from the earliest start time of the metocean forecast data to remain within the forecast period for the ocean variables.

+3. Iceberg keel cross-sectional areas are assumed to be rectangular.

+Model Performance:

+The model performance was assessed on RCM-tracked icebergs over the 2023-2024 seasons.
+A total of 340 individual iceberg displacements between RCM images were used.
+Historical winds and waves were obtained from the ERA5 reanalysis (Hersbach et al., 2023) and historical ocean currents, temperatures, salinities, and sea surface heights were obtained from the Hybrid Coordinate Ocean Model (HYCOM, 2024) reanalysis.

+References:

+Barker, A., Sayed, M., and Carrieres, T. (2004).
+“Determination of Iceberg Draft, Mass and Cross-Sectional Areas,” In Proceedings of the 14th International Offshore and Polar Engineering Conference (ISOPE), Toulon, France, May 23-28.

+Eik, K. (2009).
+“Iceberg drift modelling and validation of applied metocean hindcast data,” Cold Regions Science and Technology, vol. 57, pp. 67-90.

+GDPS.
+(2024).
+“Global Deterministic Prediction System (GDPS) data in GRIB2 format,” Accessed on the World Wide Web at: https://eccc-msc.github.io/open-data/msc-data/nwp_gdps/readme_gdps-datamart_en/, November 1, 2024.

+GDWPS.
+(2024).
+“Global Deterministic Wave Prediction System (GDWPS) data in GRIB2 format,” Accessed on the World Wide Web at: https://eccc-msc.github.io/open-data/msc-data/nwp_gdwps/readme_gdwps-datamart_en/, November 1, 2024.

+Hersbach, H., Bell, B., Berrisford, P., Biavati, G., Horányi, A., Muñoz Sabater, J., Nicolas, J., Peubey, C., Radu, R., Rozum, I., Schepers, D., Simmons, A., Soci, C., Dee, D., and Thépaut, J-N. (2023).
+“ERA5 hourly data on single levels from 1940 to present,” Copernicus Climate Change Service (C3S) Climate Data Store (CDS), DOI: 10.24381/cds.adbb2d47 (Accessed on November 18, 2024).

+HYCOM.
+(2024).
+“Hybrid Coordinate Ocean Model Global Ocean Forecast System (GOFS) 3.1,” Accessed on the World Wide Web at: https://www.hycom.org/dataserver/gofs-3pt1/analysis, November 18, 2024.

+Kubat, I., Sayed, M., Savage, S.B., and Carrieres, T. (2005).
+“An Operational Model of Iceberg Drift,” International Journal of Offshore and Polar Engineering (IJOPE), vol. 15, no. 2, pp. 125-131.

+Lichey, C., and Hellmer, H.H.
+(2001).
+“Modeling giant iceberg drift under the influence of sea ice in the Weddell Sea, Antarctica,” Journal of Glaciology, vol. 47, no. 158, pp. 452-460.